Skip to main content

 int slice_hash(slice s) asm "HASHSU";

-Computes the hash of slice s and returns it as a 256-bit unsigned integer x.
-The result is the same as if an ordinary cell containing only data and references from s had been created and its hash computed by cell_hash.
+Computes the hash of the given slice s and returns it as a 256-bit unsigned integer x.
+The result is equivalent to creating a standard cell containing only the data and references from s and then computing its hash using cell_hash.

 string_hash